dockersamples/labspace-container-supported-development/docs/01-introduction.md

 # 👋 Welcome!

-Welcome to this Labspace focused on teaching you, in a hands-on way, about the various concepts of tools of Docker.

-## 📋 Learning objectives

 In this Labspace, you're going to gain familiarity with Docker and many of its core components.
 Specifically, you'll get to do the following:

 - Learn about the role of containers and images